 A tiny city built on top of a rocky outcrop in Southern Italy, Matera is set to be one of the 2019 European Capitals of Culture.
 Which means now is the time to visit this often-overlooked little gem.

 Matera is known for its preserved cave dwellings, the Sassi di Matera.
 These were homes built inside caves in the very rock Matera stands on.
 Not only can you still explore some today, you can even stay in one at several incredible cave hotels.
-The surrounding region of Puglia is one of our top unique European destinations, so make Matera a base for exploring the rest of the area too!

 How to Get There: The closest airport to Matera is Bari, which can easily be reached direct from several London airports.
 From Bari it is an hour’s drive or two hours by public transport to reach Matera.
 Flight time to Bari is 2 hours 45 minutes.